A novel class of functionals for perturbative algebraic quantum field theory: Undesirable features of microcausal functionals

-By the support properties of $A$ and $B$, it suffices to show this in $\sE'(U_i)$.
-We show this for $A$, as the case for $B$ is similar.
+Note that for any $\xi\in\mathbb R^n$, $\supp A(\xi) \subseteq \supp \chi_1 \subset U_1$, so the compact support condition is satisfied and we can work within $U_1$.
+We just need to show that $A$ is smooth as a map into $\sE'(U_1)$.
 It suffices to check this in the weak topology, as sequences in $\sE'(U_1)$ converge weakly if and only if they converge strongly, see e.g.\ Proposition 34.6 of \cite{Treves1967}.
-So let $f\in\sE(U_1)$, we calculate, for $\xi_1 \neq 0$

-We of course have $A(0)\{f\}=0$.
-This is a smooth function away from $\xi_1 = 0$.
-It therefore suffices to show that $A(\xi_1)\{f\}$, as well as all its derivatives with respect to $\xi_1$, converges to zero as $\xi_1$ goes to zero.
-Let $\alpha$ be any multi-index, we calculate
+For any $f\in\sE(U_1)$ and $\xi \neq 0$, we calculate, by the definition of Fourier transform,